Bollore's raider reputation rattles Berlusconis in battle of billionaires

 But late last month it proposed new terms: it would buy just 20 percent of the unit, and also take bonds that could be converted to give it a total 15 percent stake in parent Mediaset.
 It said its change of plan was a result of differences with Mediaset in the analysis of Premium's financial forecasts.

-Vivendi declined to comment for this article.
+Vivendi declined to comment for his article.
 Its CEO Arnaud de Puyfontaine told Italian daily Corriere della Sera on July 30 that it had no plans to take over Mediaset.
-The Italian broadcaster lost 27.8 million euros (£24.01 million) in the first six months of this year, including its pay-TV arm.

 Bollore has not spoken publicly about Mediaset, and could not be reached for comment.